JaredCE/serverless-openapi-documenter/README.md

 --format                -f  Whether to output the OpenAPI Description as json or yaml.
 Default: json --indent                -i  File indentation in spaces.
 Default: 2 --openApiVersion        -a  OpenAPI version to generate for.
 Default: 3.0.0 --postmanCollection     -p  Will generate a postman collection (from the generated OpenAPI Description), in json only, if passed in.
-Default postman.json
+Default: postman.json
 --validationWarn        -w  Warn about validation errors only.
 Will write the OpenAPI file if generation is successful.
 Default: false
 ```